Senashu/Ty1OBS/README.md

 ## Usage

 1. Open the game "TY.exe" or "Mul-Ty-Player.exe"
-2. Run the script:
+2. Run the script in an empty folder:
 ```sh
 python main.py
 ```
 3. The script will start reading the memory values and writing them to text files.
-4. Copy main.py, Bilby.txt,Cog.txt,Opal.txt and TE.txt into "C:\Program Files\obs-studio\data\obs-plugins\frontend-tools\scripts"
-5. Open OBS and go to Tools ->python settings ->add "C:\Users\*****\AppData\Local\Programs\Python\Python310"
+4. Open OBS and go to Tools ->python settings ->add "C:\Users\*****\AppData\Local\Programs\Python\Python310"
-6. Go back to Scripts and add script main.py
+5. Go back to Scripts and add script main.py
-7. Now you can add a source called "Text (GDI+)" and name it, for example, "TE_Text".
+6. Now you can add a source called "Text (GDI+)" and name it, for example "TE_Text".
-8. Right-click on "TE_Text" and select "Properties".
+7. Right-click on "TE_Text" and select "Properties".
-9. Choose "Read from file".
+8. Choose "Read from file".
-10. Browse for "TE.txt".
+9. Browse for "TE.txt".
 The script will create the file where you opened it.
-11. Customize it

 ## Customization